Novel Catalysts' Creation and Use in Industrial Processes

 Procedure

-- Cool the mixture to room temperature and wash the precipitate with water.
+- Cool the mixture to room temperature and wash the resulting precipitate thoroughly with distilled water until the supernatant is neutral (check with pH paper).
+This removes excess reactants and byproducts.

 Significance